Biden nominee for ATF director supports AR-15 rifle ban

 But Mr. Chipman acknowledged that he wasn’t aware of any data that support claims that a ban on the weapons would be effective.
 He said studies on whether a ban would reduce gun violence have reached “mixed conclusions.”

-Sen. Ted Cruz, Texas Republican, pressed Mr. Chipman about the Senate bill, introduced by Sen. Dianne Feinstein, California Democrat, and has 35 Democratic co-sponsors.
+Sen. Ted Cruz, Texas Republican, pressed Mr. Chipman about the Senate bill that was introduced by Sen. Dianne Feinstein, California Democrat, and has 35 Democratic co-sponsors.

 Mr. Chipman said the measure doesn’t go far enough because it doesn’t address the weapons currently in possession of private citizens.
 He suggested that the bill should require Americans who currently own assault weapons, including AR-15s, to register them under the National Firearms Act.